jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.icu_vacc_US_plot(coronaUS_can, lastday, days_before=dbf)
 ```

 ICU bed usage (COVID-19 and total) is shown on the left, and vaccinations (percent of population) on the right.
 There is a slight inverse correlation between vaccinations and ICU bed usage (and hospitalizations as shown in the figure above).
-Overall, there is not a large spread between vaccinations between states.
+An exception is Oregan, with currently high ICU bed usage despite higher vaccinations.
+Overall, there is not a large spread in vaccinations between states compared to the spread in the COVID-19 incidence data.

 ```python
 cvp.deaths_persp_US_plot(coronaUS_can, lastday, days_before=dbf)
 ```

 How bad is COVID-19 really?
 Deaths are plotted with the total yearly US deaths in 2018.
-Total COVID-19 deaths (per capita) are about 20% of yearly US deaths, and yearly deaths are less than 1% of the population in any given year, so COVID-19 mortality may be 0.2% of the population.
-Without a vaccine, near full penetration of COVID-19, i.e., becoming "endemic", could result in ~2-4 times this many deaths, or 0.5% of the population (this is calculated from the CDC's estimated IFR).
+Total COVID-19 deaths so far (per capita) are about 20% of yearly US deaths, and yearly deaths are less than 1% of the population in any given year, so COVID-19 mortality is so far about 0.2% of the population.
+Without a vaccine, near full penetration of COVID-19, i.e., becoming "endemic", could result in up to 10 times this many deaths, or 2% of the population, mostly among the old and sick (this is calculated from the CDC's estimated IFR).
 While not trivial, it is nothing close to disasters of the pre-modern era.
 The Black Plague mortality is estimated to be about 50%, and famines during the middle ages resulted in 10-25% mortality, sometimes for several years in a row (Wikipedia).